 Corrosion Technicians have a basic understanding of electricity, chemistry, metallurgy and the properties of materials.
 Careers in corrosion apply these sciences to detect and control chemical and mechanical deterioration.
 Corrosion Technicians work both indoors and outdoors installing, maintaining, inspecting and troubleshooting all sorts of facilities such as pipelines, storage tanks, building components, industrial equipment, airplanes, ships, railcars, etc. Corrosion technicians may specialize in coating inspection, cathodic protection (use of electricity to control corrosion), chemical inhibition, material selection, or design to control the corrosion processes.

-The two-year Associate of Applied Science prepares students to site for National Association of Corrosion Engineers (NACE) exams.
+The two-year Associate of Applied Science prepares students to sit for National Association of Corrosion Engineers (NACE) exams.
 The AAS option also includes a capstone project and internship experience.

 The one-year Certificate of Applied Science prepares students for entry-level employment as a Corrosion Technician.
 Students will learn in industry labs and classroom settings using industry recognized equipment while preparing to sit for the National Association of Corrosion Engineers (NACE) certification exams.